Dhruvpatel2491/TAI-tutor-ai/README.md

 ---

 If you'd like, I can also: add a `backend/README.md` with troubleshooting steps, or create an explicit `.env` tailored for your environment.
 Which would you prefer next?

+## Authentication (developer/demo)

+The backend exposes simple register/login endpoints intended for local development and demos.
+These endpoints persist user records under `user_data/login_register/` and return a signed JWT used by other API endpoints (e.g., `/plans`, `/saved_plans`).

+- POST /auth/register — JSON body: `{ "email": "user@example.com", "password": "..." }`.
+Returns `201` and `{"token": "<jwt>"}` on success.
+Returns `409` if the user already exists.
+- POST /auth/login — JSON body: `{ "email": "user@example.com", "password": "..." }`.
+Returns `200` and `{"token": "<jwt>"}` on success, or `401` for invalid credentials.

+Notes:
+- This demo auth is file-backed and should NOT be used in production.
+Passwords are stored with PBKDF2-SHA256 and a random salt, but you should use a proper auth provider and secure storage for real deployments.
+- The frontend will call these endpoints when `REACT_APP_BACKEND_URL` is set; otherwise it falls back to the local demo auth (stored in browser localStorage).